cryptoadvance/specter-desktop/docs/multisig-guide.md

 #### Seed storage locations

-This is probably the most tricky part of the setup and needs **careful consideration**.
+This is a crucial part of the setup and needs **careful consideration**.
 Only if you choose these locations well you get the benefits (see https://bitcoiner.guide/multisig/intro/#multisig-benefits).
 Here a few points to pay attention to:

 * Seed backups (on steel) are not protected by a pin as the *signing device*s (e.g. *hardware wallets*).
 They therefore need a **secure location**, i.e. accessible only to you or people you completely trust.
   * Examples are: Second home/apartment, Safe deposit box, a relatives (or very good friends) house/apartment